 • Authorities because they represent the law (Romans 13:1).

 Most of us are not naturally quick to listen, but we can train ourselves to be better listeners.
 Good listening is active.
 It engages with the speaker.
-It validates the perspective, even if we disagree.
+It understands the speaker’s perspective, even if we disagree.
 When people feel heard, they are more willing to listen to our side.
 Being quick to listen actually opens the door to greater communication because listening shows respect, and when people feel respected, they are more likely to return that respect and listen to us.
 It is important for us to be quick to listen and slow to speak.
 God’s Word always shows us the best way, and when we follow it, we are blessed.